ayushpandeynp/scraping-nyu-libraries/Readme.md

 2. **NordVPN Executable Path**: Add the path to the NordVPN executable folder to the Environment Variables on Windows.
 This is necessary for the scraping scripts to interact with NordVPN.

-3. **NordVPN Split Tunneling**: Add Google Chrome to the NordVPN Split Tunneling list.
-If scraping is done on cloud, this makes sure that we can make RDP connections to the cloud instance without having to disconnect from the VPN.
-Also, enable the option to allow remote connections to the cloud instance while NordVPN is connected.
+3. **NordVPN Remote Connections**: Enable the option to allow remote access to the cloud instance while NordVPN is connected.
+Otherwise, you will be locked out of the cloud instance after connecting to NordVPN.

 4. **NYU Login Credentials**: Save your NYU Login credentials on Google Chrome.
 It is recommended to use this method for authentication instead of hardcoding credentials in Python, for security reasons.